 334D Ingalls Street

 At West End, perfect for any parent who is looking for a happy hour to satisfy the whole family, adults and kids alike can’t get enough of the duck fat popcorn, fried calamari and flatbread pizzas.
-A diverse, season-driven menu with offerings like roasted broccolini with habanero vinaigrette, and an even longer list of craft beer, cider and wine options make West End a Westside staple.
+A diverse, season-driven menu with offerings like seared scallops with mascarpone and lemon risotto, trumpet mushrooms, Marcona almonds and tarragon-basil vinaigrette, and a long list of craft beers, ciders and wine options make West End a Westside staple.
 The outdoor patio is perfect for people watching amidst the bustling Swift Street Courtyard.
-Open daily 11:30am–10pm.
+Open Su–Th 11:30am–9:30pm, F–Sa 11:30pm–10pm.

 1901 Fremont Boulevard